kugg/jerkeby/content/posts/Prototype-Poisoning.md

 In a [hapi GitHub issue](https://github.com/hapijs/hapi/issues/3916) Eran explains that:
 > If you use `onCredentials` or `onPostAuth` in your code, or if you use the `base64json` cookie encoding format, review your handling of `request.payload` and `request.state` objects to ensure your current (pre-patched) code is not at risk.

+[Bourne](https://github.com/hapijs/bourne), is a wrapper to filter out "`__proto__`" strings from user input to Joi.
 [Hapi documentation](https://hapi.dev/#security) doesn't mention that Bourne filtering is mandatory on all input.
 This is likely a reason why Bourne adaptation is not the norm.

-[Bourne](https://github.com/hapijs/bourne), is a wrapper to filter out "`__proto__`" strings from user input to Joi.

 ### The body-parser (2019)
 [Body-parser](https://github.com/ljharb/qs/pull/428) is a popular library used for HTTP field parsing in Express.
 The `body-parser` library use `qs` (query string) that [was patched against prototype poisoning]((https://github.com/ljharb/qs/pull/428)) in February 2022.

-The Express body-parser library has an Open issue from 2019 discussing the issue of [input containing "`__proto__`"](https://github.com/expressjs/body-parser/issues/347).
+The Express [body-parser](https://github.com/expressjs/body-parser/releases/tag/1.19.2) library has an Open issue from 2019 discussing the issue of [input containing "`__proto__`"](https://github.com/expressjs/body-parser/issues/347).

+# Contact

+For media, consulting and guidance contact:

+JavaScript security consulting: Anton Linné, anton at intelsquirrel dot com.
+Application security, change management and detection: Christoffer Jerkeby, christoffer at jerkeby dot se.